 Global Testing Locations

-LoadView runs in the cloud from a diverse list of cloudproviders, as well as geographically dispersed locations.
-If you have concerns about the user experience on your website from a particular location, you can set your load test to run from nodes within that region.
+LoadView runs in the cloud, providing users with a diverse list of geographically dispersed locations from around the world.
+The LoadView solution utilizes popular cloud computing networks, such as Amazon Web Services (AWS) and Azure Cloud Services.
+If you have concerns about the user experience on your website or web application from a particular location, region, or country, you can set your load test to run from nodes within that region.
 This is also very beneficial for testing your Content Distribution Networks (CDNs) in each location.

 Managed Cloud Setup and Scalability

-Gone are the days of worrying about managing your cloud instances—we take care of spinning up nodes in the cloud behind the scenes, allowing you to focus on designing your scripts, building your test plan, and executing your tests.
-There’s no need to create or use existing Amazon or Google cloud accounts for your load tests.
-Simply setup a load test in Dotcom-Monitor and we manage all details related to the cloud.
+Gone are the days of worrying about managing your own cloud instances—we take care of spinning up nodes in the cloud behind the scenes, allowing you to focus on designing your scripts, building your test plan, and executing your tests.
+There’s no need to create or use existing cloud accounts for your load tests.
+Simply set up a load test with LoadView and we manage all details related to the cloud infrastructure.

-The Dotcom-Monitor LoadView load testing platform is designed to spin up load testing instances in multiple cloud locations at once.
-The core cloud providers utilized in the load testing platform include Amazon Web Services, Google Cloud Platform..
-Dotcom-Monitor continues to assess and add additional service providers and geographic regions as they become available.
+The LoadView load testing platform is designed to spin-up load testing instances in multiple cloud locations at once.
+As we mentioned previously, the core cloud providers utilized in the load testing platform include Amazon Web Services and Azure Cloud Services.
+It is important to note that all these locations allow users to execute load tests in real browsers, not just protocol-based tests like other load testing tools provide.
+The LoadView team is continually assessing and reviewing additional service providers and geographic regions as they become available.

 External Network & Server Performance Testing

-Test the performance of your websites from outside of your network.
-This gives you greater insight into how your website will perform under different load levels across the iInternet which eliminates false biases created by only running load tests across your internal network.
+Test the performance of your web pages, web services, and applications from outside of your network.
+This gives you greater insight into how your website, web application, APIs, or streaming media will perform under different load levels across the public Internet.
+This eliminates false biases created by only running load tests across your internal network.
+Additionally, utilizing our cloud network allows you to scale your load tests with large numbers of concurrent and simultaneous users, something you cannot do with traditional on-premises load testing tools and solutions.
 This also allows you to test the capabilities of your existing network infrastructure including routers, firewalls, load balancers and server farms or clusters.

-While the cloud-based test is being performed on your web application, the internal MetricsView Agent is collecting valuable performance counters from your servers, as well as SNMP data from devices supporting those servers.
-After the test has been completed, you can then cross reference periods where the external testing nodes experienced slow-downs or other issues with the spikes in values collected in the performance counters.
+While the cloud-based test is being performed on your web page or web application, the LoadView platform is collecting valuable performance data that is displayed during the test, as well as providing various reports after the load test has completed.
+From the test data and reports, you can then cross reference periods where the external testing nodes experienced slowdowns or other issues, such as spikes in response times and errors.
 Overlaying these metrics gives you a better picture of where performance bottlenecks exist.

 CDN & Geographic Performance Testing

 Even after you’ve load tested your own hardware, servers, and network internally, you still don’t know how the third-party content hosted outside your network will respond under increased user load.
 Performing external tests allows you to focus a load test on specific geographic regions, thus testing individual Content Distribution Network (CDN) nodes one at a time.
-This is particularly useful if you know that a large number of frequent visitors to your web app come from one particular region or another.
+This is particularly useful if you know that many frequent visitors to your web app come from one region or another.

-Along with CDN testing, you may want to know how well your website performs from different locations in general.
-Website performance can differ greatly from one location to the next due to speed and reliability of the local backbone providers, among a number of other performance factors.
+Along with CDN testing, you may want to know how well your website or application performs from different locations in general.
+Website performance can differ greatly from one location to the next due to speed and reliability of the local backbone providers, among several other performance factors.